 Pink And Say – This story takes place during the civil war.
 It’s about a young black soldier who saves a young white soldier.
 Students start to see the injustices of slavery and the senselessness of war.
 From this book, I have had students make connections to other wars, to racism in the past and racism in current times.
 They have also made connections to friendships as well as how our differences can bring us together.

-The Forgiveness Garden by Lauren Thompson – This is a book about two children who want to end the cycle of violence between their villages.
-They put aside their hatred for each other and build a forgiveness garden.
+The Forgiveness Garden by Lauren Thompson – This is a book about two children.
+They want to end the cycle of violence between their villages.
+The children put aside their hatred for each other and build a forgiveness garden.
 So many connections can be made with this one.
-Text to self connections are often shared about times when they were fighting with a friend of sibling and they were able to forgive each other.
+Text to self connections are often shared about times when they were fighting with a friend or sibling.
 They have shared stories of their own family feuds that were either resolved or not.
 Students also make text to world connections to stories they have heard about war.
 This one is always a good choice!

-Eve Bunting’s Fly Away Home – This book is about a homeless boy and his father and they live in an airport, moving from terminal to terminal trying not to be noticed.
-They are given hope when a trapped bird finally finds its freedom.
+Eve Bunting’s Fly Away Home – This book is about a homeless boy and his father.
+They live in an airport, moving from terminal to terminal trying not to be noticed.
+Both are given hope when a trapped bird finally finds its freedom.
 When reading this text students often connect to the idea of finding hope from something simple.

 Eve Bunting’s The Wall – This is a touching story and about a young boy and his father who visit the Vietnam Veteran’s Memorial.
-I have found that many students can make connections to this story, often relating it to the September 11th memorial, relatives who have been to war, or other war memorials they have visited.
+I have found that many students can make connections to this story.
+They often relate it to the September 11th memorial, relatives who have been to war, or other war memorials they have visited.

 DON’T MISS OUT!